ethantenison/A2SI_Explorer2/tooltips/plothelp.md

 ### Box Plot

 The box plot takes the same data and visualizes the variation between groups.
+This is important to note because the variation among different racial groups can be drastically different.
 If you would like to read how to interpret box plots you can click [here](https://www.wellbeingatschool.org.nz/information-sheet/understanding-and-interpreting-box-plots).